GeoDaCenter/geoda/BuildTools/ubuntu/readme.md

 3. cd to ~/geoda/BuildTools/ubuntu

-4. run ./build**64**.sh to download and build GeoDa and everything it depends upon --you need to manually build ogr plugins
+4. run ./build_**version**.sh to download and build GeoDa and everything it depends upon --you need to manually build ogr plugins. e.g. for ubuntu bionic versoin run ./build_bionic.sh

 5. Package GeoDa for distribution / installation.
 -- run create_deb.sh, you will find dep package geoda*.deb in current directory